 “They gave my mom a rough time just getting me into Kensington.
 I said, ‘You know what, I’ll just go there,’” said Rivera.

-There have never been more high school choices in Philadelphia.
+never been more high school choices in Philadelphia.
 Not even counting charters, the number of public high schools has doubled in the past decade.
 While some new schools long existed as programs within schools, most of the additional schools represent completely new opportunities.

 Many students are never able to access those opportunities in what has become a complex application and admissions process.
 But interviews with eight valedictorians at non-elite high schools found that while choice eluded them, success did not.